-Should you require further information, please do not hesitate to send your inquiry to Archaeology@Ontario.ca

-cc.
-Archaeology Licensing Officer

-Tristan Lefler, Dillon Consulting Limited

-TBD TBD, TBD
+Should you require further information, please do not hesitate to send your inquiry to Archaeology@Ontario.ca cc.
+Archaeology Licensing Officer Tristan Lefler, Dillon Consulting Limited TBD TBD, TBD

 In no way will the ministry be liable for any harm, damages, costs, expenses, losses, claims or actions that may result: (a) if the Report(s) or its recommendations are discovered to be inaccurate, incomplete, misleading or fraudulent; or (b) from the issuance of this letter.
-Further measures may need to be taken in the event that additional artifacts or archaeological sites are identified or the Report(s) is otherwise found to be inaccurate, incomplete, misleading or fraudulent.
+Further measures may need to be taken in the event that additional artifacts or archaeological sites are identified or the Report(s) is otherwise found to be inaccurate, incomplete, misleading or fraudulent; or the Report(s) is otherwise found to be inaccurate, incomplete, misleading or fraudulent.